LH-Hansen/eShop/README.md

 ## 📘 Introduction

 Welcome to the eShop project!
-This application is a brand management system designed to help manage and display brand information.
-Users can create, update, delete, and search brands through an easy-to-use interface.
-This project implements pagination for displaying brands, with options for adding or modifying brand details and features an efficient search mechanism.
+This application is a complete e-commerce platform that includes a backend brand management system and a separate web frontend.
+Users can manage brands, products, categories, and reviews.
+The backend provides a REST API while the web app offers a user-friendly UI using modern web technologies.

 <br>